nerevu/prometheus/README.rst

 	  runserver   Runs the Flask development server i.e. app.run() runtests    Run nose tests
-	  shell       Runs a Python shell inside Flask application context. testapi     Test to see if API is working
+	  shell       Runs a Python shell inside Flask application context. resetdb     Remove all content from database and creates new tables testapi     Test to see if API is working

 Command options